ShamaTorgal/M1_calendar_UTIL/4_TestPlanAndOutput/README.md

 | H_05 | Show festivals | Key '5' is pressed  | Show festivals | Future |
 | H_06 | TO DO list | Key '6' is pressed  | TO DO list | Future |

-User should be able to view all the days of the month